fwip/mtg_pronouns/reworded_cards.md

 Enchant creature

 At the beginning of the upkeep of enchanted creature's controller, that player may pay {3}.
-If they doesn't, Mind Whip deals 2 damage to that player and you tap that creature.
+If they don't, Mind Whip deals 2 damage to that player and you tap that creature.

 Mindblaze 5R
 ---------------